panva/node-oidc-provider/docs/configuration.md

 ### logoutSource

-Html source to which a logout form source is passed when session management renders a confirmation prompt for the user-agent.
+HTML source to which a logout form source is passed when session management renders a confirmation prompt for the User-Agent.
 affects: session management

 default value: